 Dr. Collins glanced at the clock.
 “Sure,” he agreed, to Fern’s great surprise.

 They walked silently to the lounge, Fern simply soaking up the joy of being in his company.
 Dr. Collins collected a cup for each of them and they settled at a small table, enjoying a companionable silence.

 “Fern, have you ever had someone,” the doctor spoke-up at length, “someone you had all your hopes and dreams wrapped up in, and suddenly found yourself bereft?”

-“I suppose when my grandmother, who raised me, died,” Fern said automatically without thinking.
+“I suppose when my grandmother, who raised me, died,” Fern said automatically without thinking, her hoof going to the filigree heart necklace she always wore in remembrance.
 She immediately chastised herself–he didn’t care about her tragedies!
 Regardless of what he said, he needed sympathy.

 “I’m so sorry,” Dr. Collins said, looking taken aback.
 “I forgot.
 That was shortly before you came to Misty Hollow, wasn’t it?”

 “Yes, and you found me at the fountain,” Fern said with a warm smile.

 “I remember,” Dr. Collins said reflectively.
 “You were a scraggly waif.
 I’m sorry, I mean no disrespect, but you were… down on your luck,” he observed.
 “You’ve come a long way since then.”